-You may be wondering what the difference is between 5-10-5 and 10-10-10 fertilizer for food plots.
+You may be wondering what the difference is between 5-10-5 and 10-10-10 fertilizers for food plots.
 The difference lies in the amounts of each element present.
 While 5-10-5 contains 5% of each element, 10-10-10 fertilizer for food plots provides 10% of each element.
 Here’s an overview of how this fertilizer works and how to choose it for your food plot.
 Once you decide on the best fertilizer for your plot, make sure to read the label.

 10-10-10 fertilizer is an all-purpose synthetic fertilizer